AxisCommunications/acap3-examples/vdo-larod/README.md

 For reference please see: https://docs.docker.com/network/proxy/ and a [script for Axis device here](../FAQs.md#HowcanIset-upnetworkproxysettingsontheAxisdevice?).*

 Depending on selected chip, different model can be used for running larod.
+Label file is used for identifying objects in the video stream.

+Model and label files are downloaded from https://coral.ai/models/, when building the application.

-This is configured through attributes in package.conf:
+Which model that is used is configured through attributes in package.conf:
 - APPOPTS, which contains the application command line options.
 - OTHERFILES, shows files to be included in the package e.g. model.
 Files listed here are copied to the application directory during installation.
 - PACKAGENAME, a user friendly package name which is also part of the .eap file name.